 Starting Pointing: Rawhiti, Bay of Islands

 Do you consider yourself to be a competent and confident hiker?
 The Cape Brett Walkway is your next challenge, threading the topmost territory of the Bay of Islands ever so neatly.
 Exhausting and rewarding, you’ll be tempted to stop often to take in the beauty of this iconic walk, before it concludes at a historic lighthouse (aka.
-The Department of Conversation Hut).
+The Department of Conservation Hut).
 Rest your legs overnight and make the return journey in the morning or book a boat ahead of time, and return to your hotel, ready to sink into a delicious dinner.

 Ready to go?
 Let us do the hard work for you.
 Contact Relaxing Journeys today and plan a North Island trip to remember.